Cameo appearance

-A cameo role, also called a cameo appearance and often shortened to just cameo (/ˈkæmioʊ/), is a brief appearance of a well-known person in a work of the performing arts.
+A cameo appearance, also called a cameo role and often shortened to just cameo (/ˈkæmioʊ/), is a brief guest appearance of a well-known person or character in a work of the performing arts.
 These roles are generally small, many of them non-speaking ones, and are commonly either appearances in a work in which they hold some special significance (such as actors from an original movie appearing in its remake) or renowned people making uncredited appearances.
 Short appearances by celebrities, film directors, politicians, athletes or musicians are common.
-A crew member of the movie or show playing a minor role can be referred to as a cameo role as well, such as Alfred Hitchcock's frequent cameos.
+A crew member of the movie or show playing a minor role can be referred to as a cameo role as well, such as director Alfred Hitchcock who made frequent cameo appearances in his films.

 Concept

 Originally, in the 1920s, a "cameo role" meant "a small character part that stands out from the other minor parts".
 The Oxford English Dictionary connects this with the meaning "a short literary sketch or portrait", which is based on the literal meaning of "cameo", a miniature carving on a gemstone.
-More recently, in the late 20th century, a "cameo" has come to refer to any short appearance as a character, such as the examples below.
+More recently, in the late 20th century, a "cameo" has come to refer to any short appearance as a character.

 Cameos are generally not credited because of their brevity, or a perceived mismatch between the celebrity's stature and the film or television series in which they are appearing.
 Many are publicity stunts.
 Others are acknowledgements of an actor's contribution to an earlier work, as in the case of many film adaptations of television series, or of remakes of earlier films.
-Others honour artists or celebrities known for work in a particular field.

-One of the best-known series of cameos was by Stan Lee, who made very brief appearances in most of the Marvel movies.
+Others honour artists or celebrities known for work in a particular field, such as comic book writer Stan Lee, who made appearances in every Marvel Cinematic Universe movie up to Avengers: Endgame.

 Cameos also occur in novels and other literary works.
 "Literary cameos" usually involve an established character from another work who makes a brief appearance to establish a shared universe setting, to make a point, or to offer homage.
 Balzac often employed this practice, as in his Comédie humaine.
 Sometimes a cameo features a historical person who "drops in" on fictional characters in a historical novel, as when Benjamin Franklin shares a beer with Phillipe Charboneau in The Bastard by John Jakes.

 A cameo appearance can be made by the author of a work to put a sort of personal "signature" on a story.
 Vladimir Nabokov often put himself in his novels, for instance as the very minor character Vivian Darkbloom (an anagram of his name) in Lolita.

+Cameos are also a tradition of the Muppets' many projects over the years.